 She does regular reviews on beauty and also includes vegan food (any other vegan foodies out there?) so follow her now!

 These are just a few

-There are so many amazing beauty bloggers out there, I have only scraped the surface.
+There are so many amazing beauty bloggers out there, we have only scraped the surface.
 But this is not to list them all but to showcase what can be done.
-Its a showcase of the woman with ethics, standards and values about things that we are facing in this world.
+It’s a showcase of the woman with ethics, standards and values about things that we are facing in this world.
 It’s a snapshot of the larger picture of what women can achieve in this new age.

 At Dolma, we want to support the women and men that are supporting and creating change in a world where so many people are taking advantage of others, animals and the planet.